Easter Cactus - Rhipsalidopsis gaertneri

 Hardiness Zone & More

-The Easter cactus is a versatile plant that can thrive both indoors and outdoors.
-When grown indoors, it prefers a moderate temperature range of 60 to 70 degrees Fahrenheit.
-However, if you decide to grow it outdoors, it is important to consider the USDA hardiness zone.
+If you decide to grow it outdoors, it is important to consider the USDA hardiness zone.
 The Easter cactus is typically suitable for USDA zones 10 to 11, which include regions with mild winters and warm climates.
-Unlike desert cacti, they prefer temperatures between 60 and 75°F during the day and slightly cooler temperatures at night.
 It's important to avoid exposing the Easter cactus to temperatures below 50°F, as this can cause damage to the Easter plant Rhipsalidopsis gaertneri.

 When it comes to humidity, the Easter cactus enjoys moderate humidity levels.
-It can tolerate average indoor humidity, but it's best to avoid placing it in areas with high humidity, such as near a bathroom or kitchen.
+It can tolerate average indoor humidity, but it's best to avoid placing it in areas with extra humidity, such as near a bathroom or kitchen.
 If you live in a particularly dry climate, you can increase the humidity around your Easter cactus by placing a tray filled with water and pebbles near the plant or using a humidifier.

 Pruning Easter Cactus